Testing Convex Truncation: An -Sample Algorithm for General Convex Sets

 \item If $\dtv({\cal D},N(0,I_n)) \geq \eps$, then with probability at least $9/10$ the algorithm outputs ``truncated.''

 \end{enumerate}

 \end{theorem}

 Note that the estimator $\bM$ in \Cref{alg:convex} is identical to the estimator $\bM$ in \Cref{alg:symconvex} to distinguish Gaussians restricted to (mixtures of) symmetric convex sets.
 As we will see, the analysis of \Cref{alg:symconvex} via the \Poincare~inequality for convex influences (cf. \Cref{prop:poincare}) extends to arbitrary convex sets with ``large inradius.''
-For the ``small inradius'' case, we further consider sub-cases depending on how close the center of mass of $\calD$, denoted $\mu$, is to the origin (see \Cref{fig:convex-ub}): \begin{itemize} \item \textbf{Case 1:} When $\|\mu\| \gg 0$, we detect truncation via estimating the mean $\bL$ using \Cref{prop:mean-estimator}. \item \textbf{Case 2:} When $\|\mu\| \approx 0$, we show that we can detect truncation via $\bM$.
+For the ``small inradius'' case, we further consider sub-cases depending on how close the center of mass of $\calD$, denoted $\mu$, is to the origin (see \Cref{fig:convex-ub}): \begin{itemize} \item \textbf{Case 1:} When $\|\mu\| \gg 0$, we detect truncation via \GMT~in Step 2 of~\Cref{alg:convex}. \item \textbf{Case 2:} When $\|\mu\| \approx 0$, we show that we can detect truncation via $\bM$.
 This is our most technically-involved case and relies crucially on (small extensions of) Vempala's quantitative Brascamp-Lieb inequality (\Cref{prop:vempala}). \end{itemize}